-These are the events traced by the topology manager that can be used to diagnose problems.
-The events are identified by the associated trace category and the event ID followed by the internal trace eye-catcher enclosed in parenthesis.
+These are the events that are traced by the topology manager and can be used to diagnose problems.
+The events are identified by the associated trace category and event ID, followed by the internal trace eye-catcher that is enclosed in parenthesis.